yeuchi/colorbration/README.md

 # Colorbration

-A collection of old color exercises migrated from GoogleSVN./ Android/Colorbration is work-in-progress.
+A collection of old color exercises migrated from GoogleSVN.

+Android/Colorbration is work-in-progress.